-The JOH provides warning of chassis overheating status.
+The JOH is used to connect to LED and provides warning of chassis overheating status.

 Pin Signal

-1 12V
+1 12VDC

 2 OH Active

-♦ Parallel Printer Port (J35)
+♦ Parallel (Printer) Port (J35)

 J35 is a parallel port built-in on the motherboard.
 You can enable, disable, or select the mode of parallel port through BIOS Setup Utility.